awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-healthchecks.md

 1. Manually create an Amazon EC2 instance that is not part of the Auto Scaling group and investigate the problem\.
 For general help with investigating impaired instances, see [Troubleshoot instances with failed status checks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstances.html) in the *Amazon EC2 User Guide for Linux Instances* and [Troubleshooting Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/troubleshooting-windows-instances.html) in the *Amazon EC2 User Guide for Windows Instances*\.

-1. After you confirm that everything works, deploy a new, error\-free instance configuration to the Auto Scaling group\.
+1. After you confirm that your instance launched successfully and is healthy, deploy a new, error\-free instance configuration to the Auto Scaling group\.

 1. Delete the instance that you created to avoid ongoing charges to your AWS account\.